About the Program

 The department offers a wide range of courses and approaches to studying literature and writing.
 Faculty publications in literature and rhetoric are similarly diverse.
 They include major literary biographies, historical studies, critical analysis from various current perspectives, reviews of and interviews with contemporary writers, and a broad spectrum of original poetry and fiction

-The Graduate Director is Professor Quentin Bailey.
+The Graduate Director is Professor Jessica Pressman.
 To make an advising appointment, please contact Mary Garcia at [email protected].

 This program met every expectation—the faculty presented unique course materials that represented decades of experience as well as an abiding interest in a diverse range of literary subjects.